With stunning scenery, rich history and perhaps the friendliest people in the world, Portugal is hitting the radar of travellers far and wide.

 Here’s a list of ten top things to do in Portugal.

 Visit the Douro Valley vineyards

-Trying port wine is a given on any trip to Portugal, but better still, pay a visit to the stunning Douro Valley, home to many of the country’s vineyards and wineries.
-If staying in Porto, you can see the valley by taking a cruise up the Douro River from Vila Nova de Gaia, then return by train for an alternative view of the landscape.
+Trying port wine is a given on any trip to Portugal, but better still, pay a visit to the stunning Douro Valley — home to hundreds of vineyards and wineries.
+If you are staying in the northern city of Porto, you can reach the valley by taking a cruise up the Douro River from Vila Nova de Gaia.
+Return by train for an alternative view of the landscape.

 Pay a visit to Portugal’s birthplace

 Guimarães is often referred to as Portugal’s birthplace.
 It was the country’s former capital and the city where Portugal’s first independent king — Afonso Henriques — was born.
 The historic architecture here dates back to the 10th century and includes a medieval castle, several churches (such as the famous Igreja de São Francisco — clad with Portugal’s famed blue and white tiles), and the Alberto Sampaio Museum.
 Here you can view an extensive collection of religious art.
 Guimarães is located 50 minutes’ drive northeast of Porto.